laberning/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 sudo systemctl disable triggerhappy.service
 ```

-Still have to look at [this text]<https://wiki.linuxaudio.org/wiki/raspberrypi>
+Still have to look at this text: <https://wiki.linuxaudio.org/wiki/raspberrypi>

 ## Things you can do in OpenRowingMonitor